Wied58/mqtt_8266/README.md

 This sketch will publish to the mqtt topic 'outTopic'.

-To use it change the floowing lines to reflect your network.
+To use it change the following lines to reflect your network.

 // Update these with values suitable for your network.